moebaker/cloud-app-infra/README.md

 # CloudAppInfra – Scalable Infrastructure for Dockerized Web Apps (AWS, Terraform, CloudWatch)

 This project simulates a **production-grade infrastructure deployment** for a cloud-native web application, built entirely with **Terraform**, **Docker**, and **AWS services**.
-It's designed to reflect the kind of projects and architecture used by real-world companies like **Inktel**, where secure, scalable, and observable infrastructure is mission-critical.
+It's designed to reflect the kind of projects and architecture used by real-world companies where secure, scalable, and observable infrastructure is mission-critical.

 ---